dyninst/dyninst/docs/proccontrol/public/ProcessSet.h.rst

       Every successfully attached Process will be added to a new ProcessSet that is returned by this function.
-Each element in ``ainfo`` is updated so that each entry’s proc field points to the Process attached by that entry, and the error_ret entry will contain an error code any process attach that failed.
+Each element in ``ainfo`` is updated so that each entry's proc field points to the Process attached by that entry, and the error_ret entry will contain an error code any process attach that failed.

   .. cpp:function:: ProcessSet::ptr set_union(ProcessSet::ptr pp) const